6 ways to feel less lonely and stressed

 Help others who might be lonely

-If you believe somebody needs more help, tell them about our free coronavirus support line: 0808 196 3651, open 10am to 6pm daily.
+If you believe somebody needs more help, tell them about our free coronavirus support line: 0808 196 3651.
+It's open 10am to 6pm daily.

 Develop your ways of coping